Whiley/RFCs/text/0000-generics.md

 ### Foreign functions

 This style of compile-time (and macro-like) implementation of generics has some known weaknesses, in particular separate compilation is not possible for generic definitions.
 Generic functions are not functions, thus they cannot be compiled.
 The compiler can't know how much memory to set aside or exactly what operations to call for overloader operations.
 Only the instantiations can be compiled.
 C++ has the same problem and the solutions there are not particularly elegant.
 However, only lanuages with either a top-type or run-time support for generics can do better and neither of these are suitable for Whiley.
-Thus, we live this this problem.

 More seriously though, this also precludes generic foreign functions, clearly a problem for us since that is exactly the use-case that has motivated this RFC!

 I propose an extension, that I have not seen elsewhere, to support foreign generic functions.
 In short, foreign generic functions are not expanded, not converted, and the type information in the generic application is used only for type checking.
-This means that it is the responsibility of a foriegn function to ensure it can work on any value it may be passed.
+This means that it is the responsibility of a foreign function to ensure it can work on any value it may be passed.
 This is not an undue burdon for the added functionality because foreign functions are effectively part of the run time and thus the writer is keenly aware of what possbile run-time types it will see.
 Notice also that generics here are invariant only - i.e. we don't have examples where anything other than an equality operator is expected to be available in the body of the generic functions.
 This restriction is vital to making this work and were bounded generics available in the language, only unbounded generics should be supported on foreign generic definitions.

 ## Compiler Changes